notofonts/math/documentation/building-math-fonts/index.md

 ```

 #### Primes
 Prime characters are an interesting case for `ssty` feature.
-In most fonts, the primes are designed as raised apostrophe-like glyphs, but in TeX prime was designed as a full sized glyph that sets near the baseline.
+In most fonts, the primes are designed as raised apostrophe-like glyphs, but in TeX, prime was designed as a full sized glyph that sets near the baseline.
 The math input treats it as a superscript that then gets scaled and moved vertically like any other superscript.
 OpenType math inherits this, so if the font includes a prime glyph which is designed in the usual way to suit text fonts (smaller and above the baseline), the layout engine will further scale it down and raise it up, making it look smaller and higher than expected.
 Compare the expected size and position of the primes (left) with when text primes are used in math layout without any changes (right):

 ![Proper rendering of primes in math vs. badly sized and positioned ones](./primes.svg)